Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 You might notice:

-• a persistent inner critical voice
+- A persistent inner critical voice

-• overthinking decisions and interactions
+- Overthinking decisions and interactions

+Recognizing this pattern is often the first step toward changing it.
+Clients often describe a sense of relief simply from understanding that this is a pattern, not a personal failing.
 This is often the point where people realize they don’t just want to keep managing anxiety—they want to feel differently.
+If this sounds like you, connect with me for support.

 How Anxiety Therapy Can Help